Thanks for visiting

 What was to be a 4-week stint turned into a 3-month experience and I went back to Chicago thinking, “Either I get a permanent position in London or I’m going to have to move on.”
 Within two weeks, I was back on a plane to London with a work permit in hand.

-A few years later, I was headhunted to develop and operate a group of student dorms.
+A few years later, I was headhunted by The Blackstone Group to develop and operate a portfolio of student dorms.
 In all, we built 2500 beds, in what was considered the best, luxurious accommodations for students.
 Kind of like Hyatt for students.
 I had even worked on a project in Barcelona where I was on a plane every other week to meet with the architects!
 Can you imagine saying, “Yeah, I flew to Spain for the day.”
 Surreal …

 Fast forward… like many, I became dismayed with corporate life.
 I was one of a few women at my level.
 While I traveled the world, work left me exhausted, lonely and void.
 There were too many direct-reports, and my friends were my staff.
 My forte was marketing, not yield management, reservations or Ops.
 I migrated into that role and did it well, but didn’t love it.
 I longed for the weeks of vacation.
 I longed for the sun.
 I longed for something that didn’t constantly remind me of the work that was paying the bills.
 I had moved so far away from the things I enjoyed, like travel and music.
 So I eventually bought a place in the sun and finally got a spine.
 I resigned.

-Now, I consult on my own terms for student housing clients, do a lot of voice work for eLearning clients, this blog and lots of photography.
-Oh, and attend Smooth Jazz Festivals across Europe.
+Now, I consult on my own terms for student housing clients, do voice work for eLearning clients, this blog, and lots of photography.
 I split my time between London, France and the world.
 Travel is a much greater part of my life now, and as a solo traveler I can easily hop a plane if the price is right and destination interesting.

 Business travel is a huge part of people’s lives today.
 If it wasn’t for the travel I was required to do, I would not have had the opportunity to visit nearly 50 countries, and for that, I am thankful!
 But I’ve also perfected building in a few extra days while on the road to recharge, explore, taste and experience a bit more, and so can you.